 Connie Meyerdierk: Secondary Bible

 Connie studied Elementary Ed. at Western Oregon State College.
 She and her husband Mike are committed to educating their three children from a Christian perspective.
 She has enjoyed many years of homeschooling.
 Connie helped to form a co-op in her early homeschooling days, and taught a variety of subjects in the six years her family participated in it.
-She is returning for her second year as Paideia’s 8th grade Bible Class teacher with the desire to nurture a love for God and His Word.
+She is returning for her third year as one of our Bible Class teachers with the desire to nurture a love for God and His Word.

 Rachel Cogbill: Secondary Spanish

 Rachel Cogbill is the wife of a pastor and mother to two at Paideia and one more still at home.
 She earned a B.A. in Business Finance (minor in Spanish) from Texas Christian University and a Master’s in Education with emphasis in teaching reading from Dallas Baptist University.
-She taught at the elementary level for five years before “retiring” to stay home with her kids, and this year she will teach eleventh grade Spanish at Paideia.
+She taught at the elementary level for five years before “retiring” to stay home with her kids, and this year she will continue teaching high school Spanish at Paideia.
 Rachel enjoys running and spending time with her family and church.

 Imelda was born and raised in Portland, Oregon and has led various singing groups over the years.
 Before ten years of homeschooling her children she worked at Spring Mountain Elementary and Sunrise Middle School.
 She and her husband Ovi enjoy farm life at their Damascus homestead, along with their five children, all of whom attend Paideia.
-This year she will be teaching 5th-11th grade music at Paideia.
+Imelda teaches secondary music at Paideia.